SamsungDForum/JuvoPlayer/README.md

 Additionally, we decided to publish the JuvoPlayer package on nuget.org, so anybody can reference it in their application directly from this popular nuget feed.

+### IntegrationTests

+The module serves as a framework for internal API using Tesseract OCR and JuvoPlayer.RESTful, which is a dotnet-inhouse application, meaning it requires appropriate certification.
+For internal usage and setup refer to [setup](IntegrationTests/setup/README.md) and if need [generating_content](IntegrationTests/generating_content/README.md).